Robert Leroy Anderson: In popular culture

 In 2020, a book about Anderson's life and crimes called, Duct Tape Killer: The True Inside Story of Sexual Sadist & Murderer Robert Leroy Anderson, was released by authors Phil and Sandy Hamman.
 The pair also authored two books about the 1973 Gitchie Manitou murders.
-The Hamman's were aided by Larry Long, a former South Dakota Attorney General who helped prosecute the case against Anderson.
+The Hammans were aided by Larry Long, a former South Dakota Attorney General who helped prosecute the case against Anderson.
 Long assisted in writing the book and used his case files and personal knowledge to help tell the story.
 The book was released on January 15, 2020.
 Some of the proceeds of the book were donated to help victims of domestic violence.

 In 2022, Piper Streyle's daughter, Shaina Fertig, who witnessed her mother's kidnapping and was only 3 years old when her mother was murdered, published a book called, A Call to Remember: The Girl Who Wouldn't Testify and the Woman Who Will.
 The book documents Fertig's life and talks about how when she was young she was asked to testify against Anderson in a court of law but ultimately chose not to.
 In the book, Fertig affirms she no longer wishes to be the girl who would not testify and instead will be the woman who will testify, speak, and tell her story.